GSA/open-gsa-redesign/_apidocs/searchgov-typeahead.md

 The endpoint is `https://api.gsa.gov/technology/searchgov/v2/sayt`.

-You must use https.
-You can find your access key on the API Access Key page of the Search.gov Admin Center.
+You must use https and send a new call for every character strike.
+Whenever a user selects a query from the drop-down list, this will become the new query sent to our system.

 <p><small><a href="#">Back to top</a></small></p>